-However, survey stats from Martindale Nolo Research show the average compensation for a personal injury claim at $52,900 with settlements and awards ranging from $3,000 to $75,000.
-As you can see, this number may vary a lot depending on the details of your case and whether or not you seek professional assistance.
+However, auto insurance facts and stats from the Insurance Information Institute show the average compensation for bodily injuries in car accidents at $18,417, and property damage in car accidents at $4,525.
+This number may vary a lot depending on the details of your case and whether or not you seek professional assistance.

-Speaking of professional help, hiring a good lawyer can also crucially impact the outcome of your car accident claim.
-This makes sense, as lawyers are skilled in building a strong claim and negotiating for a settlement that is actually fair.
+Hiring a good lawyer can also crucially impact the outcome of your car accident claim.
+Car accident lawyers are skilled in building a strong claim and negotiating for a fair settlement.